java-clasez/basics/src/com/javaclass/arrays/Readme.txt

     - the program should ask the user for the names one at a time (try and remember how we used scanner)
     - store each name in an array

-    once the user has enter all names
+    once the user has entered all names
     - print a list of all names

     - ask the user to give you the 'position' (e.g. 3) in the array